totalspectrum/spin2cpp/doc/basic.md

 ### STR$

 Convert a number to a string.
 The input is a floating point number (integers will automatically be converted to `single`) and the output is a string representing the number.
 Unlike the format used for regular `print`, `str$` tries to avoid trailing zeros, so the output is somewhat more compact than `print`.

+### STRINT$

+Convert an integer to a string.
+This is similar to `str$` but faster since the input is known to be an integer.

 ### SUB